-- a) Issue #11 discussed the Board's ability to conduct Continuing Education (CE) audits of Dental Auxiliary licensees.
-The Dental Board recognized that without additional staff resources, it is currently unable to perform regular CE audits on Registered Dental Assistants and Registered Dental Assistants in Extended Functions.
-The Board will consider requesting a Budget Change Proposal to augment its position authority to initiate regular and ongoing audits. - b) Issue #19 regarding the California Dental Corps Loan Repayment Program.
+- a) Issue #11 discussed the Board's ability to conduct Continuing Education (CE) audits of Auxiliary licensees.
+The Dental Board recognizes that without additional staff resources, it is currently unable to perform regular CE audits on RDAs and RDAEFs.
+The Board will consider requesting a BCP to augment its position authority to initiate regular and ongoing audits. - b) Issue #19 regarding the California Dental Corps Loan Repayment Program.
+There continues to be low participation in this program.
+The Board will be looking at whether or not statutory changes would make the program more attractive.
+Some of the issues the Board will consider are how to compensate participants for the tax liability, how to address the fact that community health centers are not hiring, consideration of changing the requirements to be able to work half time instead of full time, and alternative methods of disbursement of funds to participants.
 The Board may wish to explore additional methods to advertise the program to prospective dental students to increase current participation rates. - c) Issue #27 Lack of participation in the Consumer Satisfaction Survey.
-The Board is actively working with DCA in a focus group to seek new methods for consumer input. - 2.
-New issues that are identified by the board in this report.
+As noted previously in Section 2 (Performance Measures), the Board is actively working with DCA in a focus group to seek new methods for consumer input.

+2. New issues that are identified by the board in this report.